mikewest/deprecating-document-domain/README.md

 memory reads *within the same process*.
 We have a high-level security boundary based on origins - the same-origin policy - and a low-level security boundary based on the operating system processes.
-Spectre exposes a misalignment between them: The API enforces the same-origin policy, but if Spectre can be used to read data from anywhere in the same process, then this will evade the same-origin policy if
-[different origins are assigned to the same process](https://chromium.googlesource.com/chromium/src/+/master/docs/security/side-channel-threat-model.md#multiple-origins-within-a-siteinstance).
+Spectre exposes a misalignment between them: The browser wants to enforce the same-origin policy, but if Spectre can be used to read data from anywhere in the same process, then this will evade the same-origin policy if [different origins are assigned to the same process](https://chromium.googlesource.com/chromium/src/+/master/docs/security/side-channel-threat-model.md#multiple-origins-within-a-siteinstance).
 In practical terms, a script on an arbitrary domain could use